projectweekend/Links-Web/README.md

 * `vagrant destroy` - Delete the VM.
 * `/vagrant` - The path on the VM where the project code is mounted.
 All `fig` commands mus be executed from this path.
 * `fig up` - Start the web application container.
 On first launch the base container will be downloaded from the Docker Registry so it could take a while.
 Subsequent launches are much faster.

+## Structure

+* `app.js` - the Node app serving the Angular app and template partials.
+* `views/partials/` - all the Jade templates used for partial views in the Angular app.
+* `public/app/` - all the JavaScript files that make up the Angular app.
+Grunt tasks are used to concatenate all of the files from `public/app` into a single file `public/build/project.js`.